alaa-almaliki/magento2-store-config/README.md

     * `app/etc/store-config/developer/stores/default.php`
     * `app/etc/store-config/developer/websites/base.php`

-Sensitive Data will not be dumped as setting sensitive data should not be done via version control - click [here](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/configuration/sensitive-and-environment-settings.html) to find out more about sensitive configurations
+Sensitive Data will not be dumped as setting sensitive data should not be done via version control - click [here](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/configuration/sensitive-and-environment-settings.html) to find out more about sensitive configurations.

 The command `php -f bin/magento store-config:dump` will dump the data initially so development can start from that point.
 Then configurations can be added as needed and thus these configurations can be shared among the team to keep the same configuration across local environments.
 The breakdown into development and production modes will help keep the configurations separate in case configurations in production vary from the development environment.

+You have to be in production mode to generate configs for the production, however you can create them manually to `app/etc/store-config/production`.

 Sample configuration file:
 `app/etc/store-config/developer/default/default.php`